 Recommended Download: F1GMAT's 2014-15 MBA Admission Interview Guide (The interview guide teaches you how to control first impression, improve likeability and fine tune answers according to the Interviewer's personality type.
 It also answers some of the toughest questions asked in Top MBA Admission interviews)

 This is an inevitable question.
 Some interviewer will dig deep and would try to unravel your motivation.
 They will ask you about other top schools that you have applied.
 Don't dwell on other schools.
 Just mention it and go back to "Why Booth".
 You have to assure the interviewer that you will join Chicago Booth MBA if you are selected.

-Recommended Download: Booth Essay Guide (this will allow you to paraphrase and convey additional motivation for your "Why MBA" and "Why Chicago Booth" questions)
+Download: Winning MBA Essay Guide and learn how to answer the "Why MBA" and "Why Chicago Booth" questions)